kpmoran-teaching/kpmoran-teaching.github.io/docs/syllabus.md

 #### Required Textbooks & Other Course Materials

-* [Don't Make Me Think, Revisited: A Common Sense Approach to Web Usability](https://gmu.bncollege.com/shop/BNCB_TextbookDetailView?displayStoreId=15552&urlRequestType=Base&catalogId=10001&productId=600006043692&langId=-1&partNumber=MBS_1393944&storeId=15552&sectionId=97570375&item=N), Steve Krug, 2014 (3rd Edition) (referenced as Krug)

-* [The Design of Everyday Things: Revised and Expanded Edition](https://gmu.bncollege.com/shop/BNCB_TextbookDetailView?displayStoreId=15552&urlRequestType=Base&catalogId=10001&productId=600005982489&langId=-1&partNumber=MBS_1393182&storeId=15552&sectionId=97570375&item=N), Don Norman, Basic Books, 2013 (referenced as Norman)
+There is no required textbook for this course, however, useful reading materials will be posted to the [course schedule page](../schedule/) that supplement the class lectures and will serve as appropriate reference material.

-*All other materials will either be freely available online, or available as a PDF on Piazza.*
+*All course materials will either be freely available online, or available as a PDF on Ed Discussions.*

 ### <u>Course Communication</u>